American International Pictures: International American International

 In the UK, AIP struck up a film making partnership with Nat Cohen and Stuart Levy's Anglo-Amalgamated.
 Anglo eventually released over 140 AIP-made or owned movies in the UK, mainly on double bills.
-The arrangement also saw Anglo Amalgamated’s British-made films distributed in the US by AIP.
-AIP’s co-productions with Anglo included Cat Girl, Circus of Horrors and The Masque of the Red Death.
-AIP also had co-production arrangements with Tigon, Hammer and Amicus.
-Amongt the movies made under these arrangements were Witchfinder General, The Vampire Lovers and Scream and Scream Again.
-AIP maintained an production offic in London until 1973 before it was closed down.
+The arrangement also saw Anglo Amalgamated's British-made films distributed in the US by AIP.
+AIP's co-productions with Anglo included Cat Girl, Circus of Horrors and The Masque of the Red Death.
+AIP also had co-production arrangements with Tigon British Film Productions, Hammer Film Productions and Amicus Productions.
+Amongst the movies made under these arrangements were Witchfinder General, The Vampire Lovers and Scream and Scream Again.
+AIP maintained a production office in London until 1973 before it was closed down.
 Nevertheless, the company remained active in making and financing British films, including Hennessy and The People that Time Forgot.
-They were also, briefly, involved n the setting up of two Hammmer projects- Vampirella and To the Devil a Daughter (AIP distributed the latter on its initial US run.)
+They were also, briefly, involved in setting up two Hammer projects- Vampirella and To the Devil a Daughter (AIP distributed the latter on its initial US run.)

 On a trip to Italy, Arkoff met Fulvio Lucisano, an Italian screenwriter and producer who eventually headed Italian International Film, which co-produced 25 films in Italy for AIP.
 Due to importing completed productions from other foreign countries being cheaper and simpler than producing their own in-house studio films in America, AIP had released many giallo, peplum, Eurospy and Macaroni Combat war films featuring many American stars and Italian stars such as the comedy team of Franco and Ciccio.
-However, AIP released only two Spaghetti Westerns (Massacre Time and God Forgives...
+However, AIP released only two Spaghetti Westerns (Massacre Time retitled The Brute and the Beast and God Forgives...
 I Don't!), perhaps recalling their failure with Westerns in the 1950s.
 Many of these films were edited, rewritten with different (dubbed English) dialogue, usually by Arkoff's nephew Ted Rusoff, and sometimes re-scored by Les Baxter.